Login or Register to make a submission.

 Figures and Tables

 Illustrations, charts and tables should be used sparingly.
 If included, they should be numbered and clearly referenced in the text.
 They can be in colour or black and white.
-Tables and figures should be legible at a width not greater than 16cm.
+Tables and figures should be legible at a width of the standard A4 page.

-On submission, they should be placed at their preferred location in the manuscript (for example, Figure 1 about here) and also in a separate file to assist with layout editing.
-For tables, the title should be above and the source below; for figures (illustrations and charts), the title and source should be below.
+On submission, they should be placed at their preferred location in the manuscript and also in a separate file to assist with layout editing.
+For tables, the title should be above; for figures (illustrations and charts), the title should be below.
 Tables or charts created using Excel should also be sent as Excel files (in addition to the layout in Word).

 Please download Author Guidelines